 In addition to a difference in dependability, portable generators are also much less convenient than whole-home generators.
 No one wants to be outside hooking up a heavy portable generator in the middle of strong hurricane winds.

-Within 10 seconds of an outage, a Kohler whole-home generator will automatically reset your home’s electrical power.
+Within 10 seconds of an outage, a Kohler automatic whole-home standby generator will automatically reset your home’s electrical power.
 Not to mention, it will be able to power a lot more.

 As previously stated, portable generators can only power a couple of things in your home at once.
 Whole-home generators are designed to prevent your inside activities from coming to a halt.
 A portable generator will hardly be able to keep your refrigerator running, let alone your air conditioning system, washing machine, internet and television all simultaneously.